 But here’s the good news: these morning struggles can be (somewhat) easily avoided.

 Be the Leader in Preparedness

 With that thirty extra minutes, you can be a model of what you want from your kids.
 Show them how comfortable the morning can be when you are up and well prepared.
 It makes you so much more resourceful and calm, as you get the ‘herd’ going.
-Perhaps more importantly, being up and ready gives you the time to focus on the next two habit changing strategies.
+Perhaps more importantly, being up and readily gives you the time to focus on the next two habit-changing strategies.

 Use The Tools Of Simple Leverage

-The how to of morning leverage: Set up a rule where your kids must be up, dressed, book bag packed shoes on and ready to go PRIOR to breakfast or entertainment.
+The how-to of morning leverage: Set up a rule where your kids must be up, dressed, book bag packed shoes on, and ready to go PRIOR to breakfast or entertainment.
 This means the TV isn’t on, the toy room is closed, and no electronics allowed in any form BEFORE those morning routines are complete.
-Use your phone to set a begin time for breakfast, and a time when you breakfast is done (and you start clearing the table).
+Use your phone to set a beginning time for breakfast and a time when your breakfast is done (and you start clearing the table).
 Do this every day, and be at the table, breakfast ready, and eating yourself.
 Keep your energy moving forward, modeling movement and calm.
 If they don’t make it to the table by the time the alarm goes off, toss the breakfast.
 (Yes…toss it!)

-Establish this system with the automated alarms for breakfast times, so you don’t have to use your words.
-Set up another alarm to shut down the play time, with five minutes to spare before getting on the bus.
+Establish this system with automated alarms for breakfast times, so you don’t have to use your words.
+Set up another alarm to shut down the playtime, with five minutes to spare before getting on the bus.
 These automated signals/alarms will save you much grief.
 Just try it!